Thickness-dependent polarization of strained BiFeO3 films with constant tetragonality

-The difference in the MEM-LEEM transition of the P$^\mathrm{+}$ and P$^\mathrm{-}$ regions, $\Delta$E, varies from 450~meV for the 70~nm film to 25~meV for the 3.6~nm film and is plotted in Fig.~\ref{fig:SV_WF} (black circles, left axis).
-The mean difference between P$^\mathrm{+}$ and P$^\mathrm{-}$ domains, $\Delta\Phi_{F} = \Phi_{F}(P^+) - \Phi_{F}(P^-)$, is plotted as a function of thickness in Fig.~\ref{fig:SV_WF} (right axis).
+The difference in the MEM-LEEM transition of the P$^\mathrm{+}$ and P$^\mathrm{-}$ regions, $\Delta$E, varies from 450~meV for the 70~nm film to 25~meV for the 3.6~nm film and is plotted in Fig.~\ref{fig:SV_WF} (black circles, right axis).
+The mean work function difference measured in PEEM between P$^\mathrm{+}$ and P$^\mathrm{-}$ domains, $\Delta\Phi_{F} = \Phi_{F}(P^+) - \Phi_{F}(P^-)$, is plotted as a function of thickness in Fig.~\ref{fig:SV_WF} (left axis).
 While $\Delta\Phi_{F}$ is 300~meV between 70~nm and 7~nm, between 7 and 5~nm it drops to 20~meV.
-For selected samples, the photoemission threshold was also imaged using X-rays rather than UV light to ensure that the contribution from direct transitions to threshold does not affect significantly the work function measurements~\cite{Note1}.

 The polarization charges at the BFO surface are screened over a so-called dead layer leading to an inward ($P^+$) or outward ($P^-$) surface dipole.
-By measuring the work function (or surface potential) \emph{difference} between two opposite domains, our method allows a direct measurement of the polarization-induced dipoles since any averaged non-ferroelectric contribution is canceled.
-The surface dipole difference, hence the work function difference, is proportional to the difference in polarization charges when going from the $P^+$ to the $P^-$ domains:
+By measuring the work function (or surface potential) \emph{difference} between two opposite domains, our method allows a direct measurement of the polarization-induced dipoles since any averaged nonferroelectric contribution is canceled.
+The surface dipole difference, hence the surface potential or work function difference, is proportional to the difference in polarization charges when going from the $P^+$ to the $P^-$ domains: